MultiPoolMiner/MultiPoolMiner/README.md

 ###### A2.
 Use the -excludeminername command to exclude certain miners you don't want to use.
 A full list of available miners and parameters used can be found here: https://multipoolminer.io/miners

 ###### Q3.
 Miner says CL device is missing (or not found).
 How do I resolve this issue?
 ###### A3.
 You most likely have NVIDIA cards in your rig.
 Open the start.bat in a text editor and look for '-type amd,nvidia,cpu' and change it to '-type nvidia,cpu'.
 This will disable the AMD exclusive miners and save you plenty of time when benchmarking.
-You can also exclude the cpu option if you donâ€™t want to mine with your processor.
+You can also exclude the cpu option if you don't want to mine with your processor.

 ###### Q4.
 I only want to mine certain algorithms even if they are not the most profitable.
 I want to exclude algorithms.
 How do I do that?
 ###### A4.
 Open the start.bat in a text editor and look for '-algorithm cryptonight,ethash,equihash,groestl,lyra2z,neoscrypt,pascal'.
 Delete the algorithms you don't want to mine.
 This can save you some time when benchmarking.
 You can include any of these or even all of them if you please but bear in mind this can result your earnings to be spread across many pools!